theseanything/md5-in-elixir/README.md

 # MD5 in Elixir

 This is a implementation of the MD5 algorithm written in pure Elixir.
 The code was written as a learning exercise following the MD5 specification found [here](https://tools.ietf.org/html/rfc1321).
+MD5 is a fast general purpose hash it can be easily brute-forced by today's computing power.
+So definitely don't use it for anything you want to keep secure.
+However it can be useful to check for tampering or corruption in files or data (e.g. checksums).

 ## Usage